 The Master of Education in Special Education degree prepares the master's level student with knowledge, understanding, and abilities in the field of special education, K-12.
 The M.Ed. in Special Education program provides the framework for effective communication and partnership, personnel management, assessment, instruction, and compliance with federal and state regulations.
 The 36-hour, non-thesis general Special Education program consists of 18 hours of special education academic specialization, 9 hours in the professional area, and 9 hours in the resource area.
+The M.Ed. in Special Education with the Diagnostician Specialization leads to Texas Diagnostician certification.
+This consists of 15 hours of special academic specialization, 15 hours in the professional area, and 6 hours in the resource area.
 Pathways to Teaching students can obtain teacher certification in special education while pursuing the M.Ed. in Special Education.